 Nah, you’re still a little skeptical that you and Rihanna can have the same insecurities when looking in the mirror.
 Let’s try to convince you otherwise - here are some celebrities that have a problem with acne - and their take on the matter.

 Miley Cyrus is never afraid to show her real self.
 In many interviews, she has told her fans how growing up with bad skin made her insecure and left her feeling like everyone was staring at her flawed skin.
 She believes that our skin definitely affects how confident we are.

 Her Advice: First, never go to bed without washing your face, and second, clean your brushes frequently.
 Eat organically to get the chemicals out of your body.

 Bella Thorne is really open about her acne problem.
 She often addresses this issue in posts on her Instagram account.
 She puts herself out there so that people can see who she really is.

 "Sometimes it's clear and sometimes it's just not.
 I'm very self-conscious and constantly feeling bad about myself.
 BUT I shouldn't feel bad.
 It is normal to have acne,” she revealed on her Instagram.
 Can you believe, there was a time she didn't even want to go to her own premiere because of a bad breakout?

-Her Advice: When doing your make-up put a darker base first then a lighter one.
+Her Advice: Here's one beauty tip that I just love.
+When doing your make-up put a darker base first then a lighter one.
 Don’t swipe it on.
 Dot it in!
 What also helps is using a green-tinted concealer for the redness under your layer of foundation.
 Also, try to invest in a good make-up removal kit that won't make your face red and irritated.